emiliacb/go-queue-embeddings/README.md

 # [WIP] go-queue-embeddings
 A minimal Go service that queues long-running embedding tasks with self hosted inference.

-☢️ Queue implementation is TODO
+> ⚠️ Queue implementation is TODO

 **Live on:**
 [go-queue-embeddings.onrender.com
 ](https://go-queue-embeddings.onrender.com/)
+> ⚠️ This demo runs on Render.com's free tier.
+It may show a 502 error during initialization after periods of inactivity.
+If this happens, please wait a few seconds and refresh the page.RetryClaude can make mistakes.
+Please double-check responses.
+>
 ## Goals:
 - Showcase concurrency patterns in Go using worker queues
 - Provide a working pipeline for document processing and embedding